C6u—U.S. Customs Tariff (HTSUS) Classification Basics

 - Introduction

-- General Statistical Notes
+- General Statistical Notes at the Beginning of the HTSUS

-- Additional U.S. Notes
+- Additional U.S. Chapter and Subheading Notes

-- Other Statistical Notes
+- Other Statistical Notes Throughout the HTSUS

 In this lesson we review the conditions for U.S. Goods Returned touching on a few other provisions under 9801 for articles to returned to the U.S. with free or reduced duty.

-- Chapter 98 Special Classifications
+- Chapter 98 Subchapter 1 (9801) Introduction

-- Documentation Required for U.S. Goods Returned
+- Documentation Required for Returned Product

-- Documentation for USGR Valued $250 or Less
+- Documentation for USGR Valued $250 or Less and Certain Aircraft and Aircraft Parts & Equipment

-- Documentation for USGR Valued over $2000
+- Documentation for USGR Valued over $2500 USD

 - Foreign Shippers Declaration (FSD)